NateEag/nateeag.com/pages/software/ideas.md

 [distributed code review system](https://github.com/NateEag/git-revue) for Git.

+## Browser Usage Reporting Tool

+I am easily distracted, and the World Wide Web is an always-present option for distraction.

+I am also obsessively honest.

+I think an effective way to reduce the amount of time I lose to needless browsing would be to make the "new tab" page in my browser require me to specify the basic activity I'm opening the tab for - "work", "curiousity", "personal", etc.

+The tool could then keep track of how much time I spend with a given purpose active.

+That data could be used to generate an overall report of time spent browsing in each category.

+That report would effectively be an interface to your browsing history, showing you how you're spending time on the web.

+If it was a static HTML file, you could publish it daily and have other people keep an eye on it.
+Accountability is one of the most effective tools I know for staying focused.

+You could add support for budgets, too, I suppose, but you could do that just about as well by just establishing those by other means with the people you share your history with.

 ## Interactive Browser-Based Git Tutorial

 Until a much better DVCS gains major mindshare, git is what I'll be using.